ng-docs/angular-cn/aio/content/guide/router-tutorial-toh.md

 <div class="alert is-helpful">

-You could wait for the user's answer with synchronous, blocking code, however, the application is more responsive &mdash;and can do other work&mdash; by waiting for the user's answer asynchronously.
+You could wait for the user's answer with synchronous, blocking code, however, the application is more responsive —and can do other work— by waiting for the user's answer asynchronously.

 </div>